School Meals Information

 Food services operates under a Point of Sale (POS) system, which means EVERY student at Marietta Middle School and at Marietta High School must type in their student ID number (PIN) in order to purchase any items.
 For all students in the elementary buildings we have implemented a finger scanning process (see below).
 Under POS, each student has an account and the correct amount is removed (debited) from the account when the child purchases an item.
 Parents are encouraged to send money in the form of checks to be placed on student accounts or on our on-line payment system (see pay-for-it above).
 Please place the child’s name or PIN number in the memo portion of the check.
 All money left on the account at the end of the school year, stays with the student and will transfer to the next grade.

-In the high school building, there is a choice of either a main entree, pizza, grill, and deli per day; fresh and canned fruits; fresh, frozen, or canned vegetables; and skim milk are offered daily on the Lunch lines.
+In the high school building, there is a choice of either the main entree, pizza, grill, and deli per day; fresh and canned fruits; fresh, frozen, or canned vegetables; and skim milk are offered daily on the Lunch lines.
 Every student should “Build-a-Lunch”; choose a main entrée and then bundle it with two sides and milk for the price of a lunch.
 This option is open to all students including those in the Free & Reduced Lunch program.

 ALA CARTE OFFERINGS